saastarter-com/saastarter-express-example/README.md

 ### Run it

-1. Get a Firebase service account and place it in the root of this project with the name `service-account.json`.
+1. Get a Firebase service account.
+Place `service-account.json` in the root of this project.

 2. Install dependencies.
 ```bash